lithops-cloud/lithops/runtime/README.md

     	./deploy_runtime build jsampe/pywren-custom-runtime:3.5

     Once you have built your runtime with all of your necessary packages, now you are able to use it with PyWren.
-    To do so you have to specify the *runtimename* when you create the *ibm_cf_executor* instance, for example:
+    To do so you have to specify the full docker image name when you create the *ibm_cf_executor* instance, for example:
     ```python
     import pywren_ibm_cloud as pywren